CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Thanks to their affordable price, they are suitable for beginners.
 The cleats are included, so you don’t have to buy them separately.

-They are among the most popular shoes for Peloton and are a good alternative to the original Peloton shoes.
+They are among the most popular Peloton shoes and are a good alternative to the original Peloton shoes.

-Their ventilation is not the best, although they have a mesh upper.
+Although they have a mesh upper, their ventilation is not the best.
 However, they will get the job done.

 Tommaso Pista